msalsas/mch-extensions/README.md

 This project aims to help to look up for MCH extensions filtering by rarity and ordering by attributes.

+- All extensions are stored with `indexedDB` (front-end side) by clicking on *"Load All"* button (Unique extensions tab).
+It can take some hours.
+- Then you can filter/order all unique extensions

 ## Project Setup

 ```sh